A Confederacy of Dunces: Plot

-In the bar, Mrs. Reilly then drinks too much.
+At the Night of Joy the bar owner arrives and throws Ignatius and his mother out, saying they are bringing the tone of the place down.
+Mrs. Reilly has drunk too much.
 As a result, she crashes her car.
-The fallout for the accident totals $1020, a sizable amount of money in early 1960s New Orleans.
-Ignatius is forced to work for the first time in many years in order to help his mother pay for the accident.
+The compensation she owes for the accident totals $1,020, a sizable amount of money in early 1960s New Orleans.
+Ignatius is forced to work for the first time in many years in order to help his mother pay the debt.